rohan843/CTFs/picoCTF_284_Operation_Oni/README.md

 ---

-I found the key file in
+I found the key file in the root directory, and using it got the flag from the remote server.